Keep your engine in good working order. Here's how to replace spark plugs.

 Once you have the area around each spark plug clear of any oil, dirt, or other debris, it's time to start the actual replacement process.

-Keep everything in order by removing a single spark plug wire from one spark plug at a time.
+If you have spark plug wires, keep everything in order by removing a single spark plug wire from one spark plug at a time.
 This prevents you from reconnecting the wrong wire to the wrong plug when it's time to button everything back up.

-Once you've removed the first spark plug wire, fit the necessary combination of extensions and swivels to the spark-plug socket to comfortably fit the tool to the spark plug.
+Fit the necessary combination of extensions and swivels to the spark-plug socket to comfortably fit the tool to the spark plug.

 Turn the spark plug counterclockwise until it comes free.